sharvarihupare-369/practice_folder/reactcrud/README.md

 7. Navbar created and routes linked to it.

-8. Sidebar created where filtering done by category and gender (checkboxes used)
+8. Sidebar created where filtering done by category and gender (checkboxes used) While handling category by checkboxes by clicking on that we have to send data in url so that it should change the things according to it onto the UI

+   when user selects any category or gender url should change so to create or add  dependancy we should use useEffect hook.

+  useSearchParams hook ===>